carlosvagnoni/typescript_playwright_cucumber/README.md

-# Automated Testing with TypeScript, Playwright, and Cucumber 🤖 🆃🆂 🎭
+# Automated Web Testing with TypeScript, Playwright, and Cucumber 🤖 🆃🆂 🎭

-This project provides a structure and tools for automated testing using TypeScript, Playwright, and Cucumber, following Behavior-Driven Development (BDD) best practices and employing the Page Object Model design pattern.
+This project provides a structure and tools for automated web testing using TypeScript, Playwright, and Cucumber, following Behavior-Driven Development (BDD) best practices and employing the Page Object Model design pattern.

 ## Testing demoblaze.com Features 🧪